yonatanady/Assignment-3-R/README.md

 - Working steps on the given assignment:

-1. Download the working data from <dt>https://ndownloader.figshare.com/files/2292169</dt>
+1. Download the working data from <a href="https://ndownloader.figshare.com/files/2292169">here</a>

 2. Load the data